Xavier577/blog-articles/cl1mt2e3u01g84wnvdbin08tf.md

 ### conclusion

 We have seen that the response time of our server can be significantly improved with caching (check out the codename on [github](https://github.com/Xavier577/reponse_time_improvement_with_caching)).
 The are other usecases for caching such as caching request on a NGNIX server, caching static assets on a CDN and so on.
-They also other server optimization techniques such as load balancing, using clusters and so on.
+Caching works well to reduce latency in web servers.
+Other server optimization techniques such as load balancing, using clusters/child processes and so on.
 This was just a basic usecase but we learnt from it, we'll meet again in the next one.